I am drawn to the natural world: alive, mysterious, organic, and meditative.

 When leaving home at eighteen, I sought out life among the trees and lakes.

-Since then, in moments of heartache and challenging tears, I instinctually find a tree to sit against and lean on.
-I feel held and comforted.
-When I’m feeling disconnected I go for a walk.
-The trees tucking me in.
+Since then, in moments of heartache and challenging tears, my body and spirit lead me to a tree to sit against or lean on.
+I immediately feel held and comforted.
+These days, when I’m feeling disconnected from myself, or the world around me, I go for a walk, the trees tucking me in.

 I’m still learning how to listen and communicate with the natural, organic world, but I continue to be drawn towards the life that lives there.
 When I draw, I observe, and when I observe I get to know whatever my subject is a little bit better.
 I see what I wouldn’t typically see as I pass by.